f-aguzzi/ChemFuseKit/docs/src/pages/project/project-plan.md

 Doctor Felizzato, on a _data fusion_ module to join and preprocess datasets from two different types of sensors, with the purpose of enabling a unitary, more accurate analysis of the sensor data.
-In the meanwhile, Doctor Felizzato worked on chemiometric classification scripts to be run on the output of the data fusion model.
+In the meanwhile, Doctor Felizzato worked on chemometric classification scripts to be run on the output of the data fusion model.
 The purpose of this project is twofold: firstly, to extract an easier-to-use library from those scripts, and then, to build a graphical application on top of the library, to make the work publicly accessible to